madebylexi/skinscan/replit.md

 SkincareIQ is a web application that analyzes skincare product ingredients using AI to provide detailed pros and cons for each ingredient.
 Users can enter a product URL and receive instant analysis of ingredients with ratings (beneficial, caution, or concern) along with comprehensive benefits and potential concerns.

 ## Recent Changes (October 3, 2025)
+- **Switched to Google Gemini AI** (gemini-2.5-flash) for ingredient analysis due to better quota availability
 - Implemented URL scraping functionality using Cheerio
-- Connected backend API with OpenAI GPT-5 for real-time ingredient analysis
 - Fixed input text color visibility issue for better UX
 - Removed mock data and connected frontend to actual API
 - Added comprehensive error handling and user feedback with toasts
-- Integrated OpenAI API key via Replit's secure secrets management
+- Integrated AI API key via Replit's secure secrets management

 ## Previous Changes (October 2, 2025)
 - Transformed from allergen detection to skincare ingredient analysis